ARM-software/arm-systemready/security-extension/README.md

 ## ACS build steps

-### Prebuilt images
+### Pre-built images
-- Prebuilt images for each release are available in the prebuilt_images folder of the release branch.
+- Pre-built images for each release are available in the prebuilt_images folder of the release branch.
 You can either choose to use these images or build your own image by following the steps below.
 - To access the prebuilt_images, click this link : [prebuilt_images](https://github.com/ARM-software/arm-systemready/tree/security-extension-acs-beta1/security-extension/prebuilt_images/v21.08_SE_REL1.0_BETA-1)
-- If you choose to use the prebuilt image, skip the build steps and jump to the test suite execution section below.
+- If you choose to use the pre-built image, skip the build steps and jump to the test suite execution section below.

 ### Prerequisites
 Before starting the ACS build, ensure that the following requirements are met: